-Although expat jobs in Oman are not quite as widely available as they were five or ten years ago, the Omani job market for skilled foreign workers is still quite healthy.
+Although expat jobs in Oman are not as widely available as they were five or 10 years ago, the job market for skilled foreign workers is still healthy.

-These days, in order for an expat to be issued with an employment visa, the Omani authorities need to be convinced that a local worker could not adequately fill the position that has been offered to the expat concerned.
-Although this consideration can negatively affect mid-level or younger employees, those with particularly impressive qualifications, or years of experience of working at the top level in their chosen fields, should not struggle to find an attractive job in Oman.
+These days, in order for an expat to be issued with an employment visa, Omani authorities need to be convinced that a local worker could not adequately fill the position concerned.
+Although this can negatively affect mid-level or younger employees, those with particularly impressive qualifications or years of experience of working at the top level in their chosen fields should not struggle to find an attractive job in Oman.

-The most common jobs for expats in Oman are found in the oil, gas, petroleum, teaching, medical and construction industries.
-Engineers, IT specialists, project managers, teachers and language instructors are in especially high demand.
+The most common jobs for expats in Oman are in the oil, gas, petroleum, teaching, medical and construction industries.
+Engineers, IT specialists, project managers, teachers and language instructors are in particular high demand.

-Perhaps unsurprisingly, given the recent global economic downturn, the auditing industry has seen the greatest number of new jobs advertised over the last few years.
+Perhaps unsurprisingly, given the recent global economic downturn, the auditing industry has seen the greatest number of new jobs advertised over the past few years.